The Vodou Physicist - Cover

 “Well, hello there, and what’s the bleedin’ hurry, Tamara?”
 Emma asked as Tamara came bursting into her office.

 “I ran into a really weird problem, Emma.
-I was running the device through several different discharge patterns, firing individual coils and then groups of coils, watching the RF output, and look at this.”
+I was running the coil device setup through several different discharge patterns, firing individual coils and then groups of coils, watching the RF output, and look at this.”

 She laid out several graphs on Emma’s desk, showing the signal intensities from the device.